moise-mulungu/mixed-react-projects/src/features/real-time-chat/easy-chat-requirements.md

    - When the user starts or stops typing, send a typing event over the WebSocket.
    - Listen for typing events from other users and display a typing indicator accordingly.

+DM: do you still plan to implement the remainder of these?

 8. Implement Read Receipts

    - When a message is read, send a read receipt over the WebSocket.